 One remote indoor temperature/humidity sensor and 35' of 18 gauge 5-conductor shielded cable is included with the controller.
 This sensor must be installed for proper operation.
 Mount the temperature/humidity sensor in a location least likely to be affected by open doors, rack-mounted fans, radiant heat sources, etc. Locating the sensor between both return grilles is often the best location, but every installation is unique.
 Location height should be approximately 60" above the floor.
-The sensor is best mounted on a 2" x 4" junction box and it is recommended that the cable be in conduit.
+The sensor should be installed on a 2" x 4" junction box to allow for control wire conduit.
 Use shielded cable to connect to controller.